Deadline extension! Graduate Certificate Application Deadline: Now November 30, 2015

-This is a new curricular opportunity for graduate students interested in World Performance Studies.
+This is a curricular opportunity for graduate students interested in World Performance Studies.

 1st required course (3 credits): Introduction to Performance Studies (TheatreMus 647.001)

-In the summer, students will be required to do an internship, research, or a practicum for four to six weeks.
+In the summer, students will be required to do an internship, research, or a practicum lasting four to six weeks.
 The summer research can be designed as preliminary research for a dissertation project or a final performance project in the student’s home department.
-Participating students will be required to write a two-page proposal describing the rationale of the project, its location and budget.
-Funding for the summer component will be provided by CWPS and will be available between May and August only.
+Participating students will be required to write a two-page proposal describing the rationale of the project, its location, and a budget.
+CWPS will provide $3,500 for the summer component to be used anytime between May and August.
 Funds cannot be postponed and the student must show evidence that they will return to the program in the fall for completion.
 The director of CWPS will head a selection committee to review all proposals and will consider innovative projects by students on a case-by-case basis.

-2nd required course (3 credits): Proseminar and Presentation of Capstone Project (CWPS Course Number TBD)
+2nd required course (3 credits): Proseminar and Presentation of Capstone Project (RACKHAM 570.005)

 The goal of the Proseminar is for students to report and discuss summer projects and to prepare students for public presentations of capstone papers/performances towards the end of the fall semester.
-The director of CWPS will be responsible for the proseminar and one or more steering committee members will assist as needed by leading the discussions and assisting students with public presentations.
+The director of CWPS will be responsible for the Proseminar and one or more steering committee members will assist as needed by leading the discussions and assisting students with public presentations.
 The capstone project can be based on a chapter from a dissertation that is most closely related to issues in performance studies, or a substantially rewritten paper from one of the courses in the home unit that has a bearing on performance studies, or it can be a performance.
 Despite the above directives, there will be room for innovative projects beyond this list of choices.
-Faculty who receive funding from CWPS as part of the Artist Residency Program, visiting scholars, and artists on either short or long-term visiting appointments, shall give guest presentations in the fall Proseminar.
+CWPS Steering Committee members and visiting scholars/artists will give guest presentations during the fall Proseminar.

-CWPS will issue a call early in September and applications will be due November 15 for consideration.
-The CWPS Steering Committee and the director will review applications and notify successful applicants by November 30th.
+Applications are due by 5:00 p.m. on November 30, 2015.
+The CWPS Steering Committee and the director will review applications and notify successful applicants on December 4, 2015.

-Current Rackham Students: Any student who is currently enrolled in a graduate program at the University of Michigan and has completed one semester of graduate study is eligible to apply for the Graduate Certificate in World Performance Studies.
-Students in the dance MFA program will be considered after the successful completion of their first semester.
+Any student who is currently enrolled in a graduate program at the University of Michigan is eligible to apply for the Graduate Certificate in World Performance Studies.
+Students who began graduate studies in September (including the Dance MFA program) are eligible to apply.
 To be considered, applicants must be in good standing in their graduate degree programs with a grade average of a B and higher in their completed graduate work.